Do you want to know how much it costs to build a website?

-On the downside, managed hosting can be very expensive—especially when compared to a shared host.
-Plus these hosting companies may not allow you to use certain plugins if those plugins might slow down your site.
+On the downside, managed hosting can be costly, especially when compared to a shared host.
+Plus, these hosting companies may not allow you to use certain plugins if those plugins might slow down your site.

 Managed hosting is also only available for WordPress.
 While shared hosting lets you host any site you want, managed hosting companies only allow WordPress sites on their servers.

-We always recommend going the self-hosted WordPress route through Bluehost when building a website because it gives you limitless flexibility to create and customize your site while maintaining complete control.
+But we always recommend going the self-hosted WordPress route through Bluehost when building a WordPress website.
+This gives you limitless flexibility to create and customize your site while maintaining complete control.

-If you’re interested in seeing what else is out there, you can read all about the best website builders for small business.
+Suppose you’re interested in seeing what else is out there.
+In that case, you can read all about the best website builders for small businesses.